-FairyWREN reduces flash's carbon emissions and cost by integrating flash management with cache policies.
+FairyWren reduces flash's carbon emissions and cost by integrating flash management with cache policies.
 Doing so requires redesigning the cache to transition from old LBAD flash interfaces to a WREN interface.
-Experiments show that FairyWREN decreases flash writes by 12.5× vs. the stateof-the-art, allowing longer flash lifetimes that reduce carbon emissions by 33% and cost by 35%.
+Experiments show that FairyWren decreases flash writes by 12.5× vs. the state-of-the-art, allowing longer flash lifetimes that reduce carbon emissions by 33% and cost by 35%.

-Acknowledgements
+9 Acknowledgements

-Sara McAllister is supported by a NDSEG Fellowship.
-We thank the members and companies of the PDL Consortium (Amazon, Google, Hitachi, Honda, IBM Research, Intel, Jane Street, Meta, Microsoft Research, Oracle, Pure Storage, Salesforce, Samsung, Two Sigma, Western Digital) for their interest, insights, feedback, and support.
-We thank our shepherd, Gala Yadgar, and our anonymous reviewers for their helpful comments and suggestions.
+Sara McAllister is supported by a NDSEG Fellowship and a Siebel Scholarship.
+We thank the members and companies of the PDL Consortium (Amazon, Datadog, Google, Hitachi, Honda, IBM Research, Intel, Jane Street, Meta, Microsoft Research, Oracle, Pure Storage, Salesforce, Samsung, Two Sigma, Western Digital) for their interest, insights, feedback, and support.
+This work is also supported by NSF CIF-241615 and NSF IIS-233630 grants.
+We thank Gala Yadgar and our anonymous reviewers for their helpful comments and suggestions.
 We also thank Western Digital for providing resources and technical expertise; we especially thank Matias Bjørling, Ajay Joshi, and Hans Holmberg.
 We also specifically thank Javier Gonzalez and Mike Allison, at Samsung, and Ross Stenfort, at Meta, for providing their technical expertise on FDP.
 We thank the PDL staff, particularly Jason Bowles, for their support.